VR digital twin, or how to Visualize Digital Twins in virtual reality

 As companies adopt the Digital Twin at a very fast pace, universities are also turning to the concept, to teach their student and to foster innovation and research.
 The Ghent University in Belgium is amongst them.
 Founded in 1817, it is recognized as an international top player in engineering research.
 It is home to the Tech Lane Ghent Science Park that offers design and build opportunities office and laboratory space, enabling high tech companies, corporate R&D centers or research institutes to have infrastructure built according to their specific needs.
 Within the university, the Industrial Systems Engineering (ISyE) research group performs research into design, optimization and validation of flexible assembly systems based on virtual twins.

-Last year, Ghent University upgraded its Lab with a “Digital Twin Control Room” enabling the use of VR for manufacturing to any local company, who cancome with their own data and visualize their model on a digital wall.
+Ghent University has recently upgraded its Lab with a “Digital Twin Control Room” enabling the use of VR for manufacturing to any local company, who cancome with their own data and visualize their model on a digital wall.

 IMG_1737-1

-This innovative installation consists of 32 modular LCD screens from Barco, displayed in a 180° curve, operated by 4 HP render computers with powerful Nvidia P5000 graphic cards, a master computer using a RTX5000 graphic card connected to a digital control table, and a gamepad to navigate through the model.
+This innovative installation consists of 32 modular LCD screens, displayed in a 180° curve.
 To ensure the immersion inside the model, the point of view changes every 4 screens, so users keep on feeling part of the virtual environment wherever they stand.
 Ghent University chose TechViz as a universal solution software, to visualize instantly any 3D model from any CAD application.
 Compatible with this unique set up, TechViz is able to display the data in real-time, without data conversion and has a high frame rate on large 3D models without degradation of quality.

 vlcsnap-2019-10-02-23h32m25s921-1-1